bstachmann/ubuntu-dev/README.md

     cp sample-ubuntu-dev-vars.yml ~/.ubuntu-dev-vars.yml

 Probably you should replace my SSH public key with yours.
 Well ... unless you want met to visit your machine.

-Then start the script to load the required ansible-roles  into ansibles local repository.

-    ./prepare-ansible.sh

 And then ...
 TADAAAA ... you can run the playbook:

     ./run-ansible.sh